zkwentz/Casement.js/README.md

 Casement.js
 ========

-A smooth, lightweight jQuery plugin for resizable window "panes".
+A lightweight, responsive jQuery plugin for resizable window "panes".

 The goal of Casement is to be responsive.
 All of the jQuery plugins I found that performed this function set widths and offsets in absolute pixels, which doesn't work when the viewport is resized.
 Casement solves that.